Kaoma District

-Kaoma District with headquarters at Kaoma, Zambia is located in the north-east corner of Western Province.
-As of the 2000 Zambian Census, the district had a population of 162,568 people.
-The population lives mainly around Kaoma town and the northern parts of the district along the Luena and Luampa Rivers.
+Kaoma District with headquarters at Kaoma, Zambia is located in the north-eastern corner of Western Province.
+As of the 2022 Zambian Census, the district had a population of 146,690 people.
+The population lives mainly around Kaoma town and the northern parts of the district along the Luena and Luampa rivers.
 Its south-western portion is relatively uninhabited being very sandy with little water available in the dry season.

+It consists of two constituencies, namely Kaoma Central and Mangango.